newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 filename: "home-health-aide-license"
 callToActionLink: "https://www.njconsumeraffairs.gov/epservices"
 callToActionText: "Contact the Division of Consumer Affairs"
-issuingAgency: "New Jersey’s Division of Consumer Affairs Employment and Personnel Services"
+issuingAgency: NJ Division of Consumer Affairs
+additionalAgencyContext: Employment and Personnel Services
+licenseAgency: nj-consumer-affairs
 licenseCertificationClassification: "LICENSE"
 summaryDescriptionMd: "You may need to apply for an Employment Agency License prior to offering caregiving services.
 You will need to speak with a New Jersey Employment and Personnel Services representative to determine if this license is necessary."
 ---